allenwsh82/FT_llama_3.1/README.md

 **Let's focus on Step 2 to 5 for now**

+**Supervised Fine-tuning (SFT): Train the model on your dataset using labeled examples where the desired outputs are provided.
+This is a common approach for tasks like text classification or question answering.**

 1) The dataset which we will be using for this fine-tuning exercise will be